hsduesseldorf/BusinessAnalyticsA/README.md

 **Important:** It will be automatically evaluated if and to what extend you use GitHub issues and at least 1 GitHub project.
 If GitHub issues are not, rarely or wrongly use, you might get downgraded by 0,5 grades.
-If no GitHub project is used or the project is empty or poorly used, you might get downgraded by 0,5 grades.
+If no GitHub project is used or the project is empty or poorly used, you might get downgraded by another 0,5 grades.

-(from 1.0 best down to 6.0 worst). *Hence, better count your characters...*
+In total, you might loose up to 1,0 grade if you ignore GitHub issues and projects.

 ![GitHub Project](https://github.githubassets.com/images/modules/site/project-management/project-full.webp)

 All the best for your use case...